ugurdogrusoz/visuall/doc/UG.md

 - **Show query results using**: When a query's result is shown in the graph canvas, if the user enabled merge, do we use *selection* or *highlight* to emphasize the map objects in the result.

-- **Query result limit**: Limit for the number of object to be shown at once to the user (as a table and/or as a graph).
+- **Query result limit**: Limit for the number of objects to be shown at once to the user (as a table and/or as a graph).

 - **Maximum number of columns in tables**: Maximum number of columns in a table resulting from a filter or query operation.
 Since the right panel has limited width, the users might like to adjust how many columns usually fit in this panel.
-In any case, as described earlier, the user has the option to expand the table and show in its entirity as a floating dialog.
+In any case, as described earlier, the user has the option to expand the table and show in its entirety as a floating dialog.

 - **Highlight width**: The width (edge or node border thickness) of the highlight operation